hugopl/batata/README.md

 # Batata 🥔

-Batata is a Gnome/GTK4 opinionated terminal emulator for people that need to have several terminals open at the same time and want to easily navigate between them.
+Batata is a Gnome/GTK4 tiled terminal emulator for people that need to have several terminals open at the same time and want to easily navigate between them.
 Something similar to [Tilix](https://github.com/gnunn1/tilix)/[tmux]()/[Terminator](https://github.com/gnome-terminator/terminator) but flavored to my taste.